\"Writing.Com

 “What do you mean?”

-“I have to remain faithful to Zar.”
+“I want to remain faithful to Zar.”

 “Are you talking about your…owner?” she asked in a quiet voice, an expression of dread slowly forming.